BBOXX/CatOps/README.rst

 		- Perform high level actions without intimate low level knowledge.
 		- Prevent errors doing complicated but routine tasks.

 - Unify documentation.
-Developer docs can be all over the place; CatOps can act as a unified go-to location for help.
+    - CatOps can act as a unified go-to location for help, merging/pooling all documentation into one place.

 - Transparency.
 		- Team members can see all actions taken by others in solving a problem.
 Organic learning.